home-assistant/home-assistant.io/source/_docs/installation.markdown

 If you're running a Linux-based platform, we suggest you follow the [VirtualEnv instructions](/docs/installation/virtualenv/) to avoid using `root`.

-It may be needed that you install additional library depending on the platforms/components you want to use.
+You may need to install additional libraries depending on the platforms/components you want to use.